alxcor/camxls/README.md

 web page:  [alxcor.github.io/camxls](https://alxcor.github.io/camxls)

-- **SparesWeb.xls** An Excel macro-enabled workbook able to check the availability of Siemens Industry products.
+- **SparesWeb.xls** Not functional on the new sieportal website.
+An Excel macro-enabled workbook able to check the availability of Siemens Industry products.
-- **SparesWebLibre.ods** An LibreOffice Calc macro-enabled workbook able to check the availability of Siemens Industry products.
+- **SparesWebLibre.ods** Not functional on new sieportal website.
+An LibreOffice Calc macro-enabled workbook able to check the availability of Siemens Industry products.
 - **S5Convert.xls** Excel or LibreOffice Calc based converter from different Step5 / Step7 data types to binary/hex and back

 ## SparesWeb.xls Spare Parts Availability Analysis for MLFB